Clarity-Digital-Twin/SeizureTransformer/literature/arxiv_submission/core_documents/WRITING_STRATEGY.md

 ### The 100× Gap
 **Too Harsh**: "Claims are off by 100×"
 **Too Soft**: "Some differences in metrics"
-**Just Right**: "A 100-fold gap exists between benchmark performance and clinical evaluation"
+**Just Right**: "A ~27×–137× gap exists between benchmark claims and dataset-matched clinical evaluation (depending on scorer)"

 ### The 🚂 Issue
 **Too Harsh**: "EpilepsyBench hides TUSZ results"